Beaky2000/esphome-p1mini/README.md

 The component can be used by itself from any config file, or with one of the included config files, which are kept up to date with any updates and matches one of the hardware configurations.

 ### Standalone
-If you are making substantial changes to the config it may make more sense to [use the component only](docs/component_only.md) in your config file.
+The component can be used [by itself from any config file](docs/component_only.md) which may make sense if you are making substantial changes to the config file.

 ### With one of the included yaml files
 Clone the repository and create a companion `secrets.yaml` file with the following fields: